stan1y/mgen/README.md

 ## About Mr. Hide##

-Mr. Hide is a light weight static web site generator capable for maintaining individual blog with automatic paging, search & tagging of posts.
-You will have your _source_ folder with all css, images and scripts together with _post_files_.
+Mr. Hide is a light weight static web site generator capable for maintaining individual blog with support of pages and tags.
+It generates posts by year, month, tag with pages, and plain pages.
+Also it generates sitemap, rss feeds and site.yaml for Google App Engine hosting.
+You will have your _source_ folder with all css, images and scripts together with _post_ files.
 A post file must have extension *.md* and contain the following format:
     title : My Post Title
 	date  : 01/12/2010